aGomez1241/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/qy4CSnY.png"/>
 </p>
 <p>
 Resolve and make messages to simulate working the ticket.
 Do this multiple times.
 You can also set tickets to specific departments or agents.
-Do this and use different logins to observe how you can make tickets visbile or invisible to certain users in your ticketing system.
+Do this and use different logins to observe how you can make tickets visible or invisible to certain users in your ticketing system.
 This concludes the ticket lifecycle demonstration
 </p>
 <br />